Images Index> 20th & 21st Century, Matlock> This page

 Anna Neagle starring in the film "The Lady with the Lamp".

-Lea Hurst was one of the homes belonging to the father of Florence Nightingale and the family moved into the property when Florence was about five years old.
-Her father, William Edward Shore, was the great nephew of Peter Nightingale and he added Nightingale to his surname following the death of his great uncle.
+Lea Hurst was one of the homes belonging to Florence Nightingale's father and the family moved into the property when Florence was about five years old.
+Her father was William Edward Shore; he was the great nephew of Peter Nightingale and he added Nightingale to his surname following the death of his great uncle.

 "Her balcony was a great joy to her, commanding a view of the garden with its stone terraces massed with flowers, and of a meadow beyond, losing itself among the trees running down to the river.
 Often the sound of the Derwent was in her ears, and she greatly recalled it one night at Scutari.
 There was a great storm, and suddenly Florence Nightingale said: " How I like to hear that ceaseless roar; it puts me in mind of the Derwent.
 How often I have listened to it from the nursery window!"
 If ever she lived to see England again, she wrote from the Crimea, the western breezes of her hilltop home would be her first longing"[4].